Conditional preservation of the saints: Other Arminians who affirmed conditional security

-John Wesley (1703–1791), the founder of Methodism, was an outspoken defender of conditional security and critic of unconditional security.
-In 1751, Wesley defended his position in a work titled, "Serious Thoughts Upon the Perseverance of the Saints."
-In it he argued that a believer remains in a saving relationship with God if he "continue in faith" or "endureth in faith unto the end."
-Wesley affirmed that a child of God, "while he continues a true believer, cannot go to hell."
-However, if he makes a "shipwreck of the faith, then a man that believes now may be an unbeliever some time hence" and become "a child of the devil."
-He then adds, "God is the Father of them that believe, so long as they believe.
-But the devil is the father of them that believe not, whether they did once believe or no." Like his Arminian predecessors, Wesley was convinced from the testimony of the Scriptures that a true believer may abandon faith and the way of righteousness and "fall from God as to perish everlastingly."
+John Wesley (1703-1791), the founder of Methodism, was an outspoken defender of conditional security and critic of unconditional security.
+In 1751, Wesley defended his position in a work titled "Serious Thoughts Upon the Perseverance of the Saints."
+In it, he argued that a believer remains in a saving relationship with God if they continue in faith or endure in faith unto the end.
+Wesley affirmed that a child of God cannot go to hell while they continue as a true believer.
+However, if a believer makes a shipwreck of the faith, then a man that believes now may be an unbeliever some time hence and become a child of the devil.
+He then adds that God is the Father of them that believe so long as they believe, but the devil is the father of them that believe not, whether they did once believe or no. Like his Arminian predecessors, Wesley was convinced from the testimony of the Scriptures that a true believer may abandon faith and the way of righteousness, and fall from God as to perish everlastingly.